 Keep the bacon in the hot pan but drain off half of the oil.
 Add the cooked pasta to the bacon pan and toss to mix and coat the pasta with the remaining oil.
 Add the hot pasta and bacon mixture to the egg and cheese mixture and stir with tongs.

 If you've been paying attention you will realize that the eggs aren't cooked.
 Good eye!
 But, that's not really true.
 The heat from the bacon and the pasta, as long as your timing is right, will be enough to cook the egg and melt the cheese.
 This will make the sauce and give the pasta that creamy consistency.
+For more about working with eggs and how heat transforms them, that's a great companion read.

 Serve the pasta garnished with a little more grated cheese and maybe a touch of parsley.